-The Traffic Engineering Division, in close cooperation with the Jacksonville Sheriff's Office, permits use of city roads for low-attendance events, such as block parties or recreational functions like festivals or walks/runs that will involve fewer than 500 people.
+The Traffic Engineering Division, in close cooperation with the Jacksonville Sheriff's Office, authorizes the use of roads for block parties and special events.

-Events that are expected to draw more than 500 people - including all workers, participants, spectators and other attendees - must be coordinated through the Office of Special Events.
+Events that are expected to draw more than 500 people - including all workers, participants, spectators and other attendees - must be permitted through the Office of Special Events.

-If a partial or whole closure is needed to facilitate construction or work on private property, please contact Harry Glover, (904) 255-7547 or e-mail firstname.lastname@example.org.
+ATTENTION CONTRACTORS: If a partial or whole closure is needed to facilitate construction or work on private property, please e-mail PWAdmin@coj.net.

 Block parties are permitted on residential streets only.
 Intersections may not be closed.
-The permit requires approval by petition of residents within the block to be closed.
+In order for a permit to be issued, support by petition of residents within the block to be closed is required.
 Signatures from people outside the block will not count!

-For your convenience, please use the BLOCK PARTY PETITION FORM to submit your request.
+For your convenience, please use the BLOCK PARTY REQUEST FORM to submit your request.

 It is important that you provide reliable contact information in case we have questions or need more information!

 Use the JaxGis mapping tool to get a map of the block being closed and to identify the properties within the block that need to approve the closure.

 - Requests should be submitted at least 30 days in advance